 As a child, while other kids were trying for accurate visual representations of people, houses, etc. etc. I was interested in no such thing (and I got in some trouble for it) Instead, I was a happy mess.
 I was rebellious and nobody was going to tell me that a house was not a house.
 I began a consuming exploration of the dance between the body, the hand, the brain, and the eye.
 Also, as a child, I had a natural ability to play piano by ear and could repeat whatever I heard, which grew into a life-long passion for musical improvisation and gaining a good grasp of musical history, specifically jazz and blues.

-In my latest series using art in service to music, I am focusing on creating visual interpretations to different tunes.
+In my latest series using music in service to art, I am focusing on creating visual interpretations to different tunes.
 In response to certain idols ( right now, Wayne Shorter) and favorite pieces, I have created visual pieces that seek to enter into the music and have as direct an experience with the two as possible.
-This is a body and soul proposition, often hypnotic and lyrical in nature, ever in search of that synergy.
+Sometimes working sequentially as the music presents, other times as an over all impression of the piece.
+I have also drawn to the same piece at different times of the day and night.
+This is a body and soul proposition; often hypnotic and lyrical in nature, ever in search of that synergy.